French Onion Soup

 Place under the broiler for a minute or two, until the cheese is bubbling and golden.
 Then it’s ready to hit the table:

-Can French Onion Soup be frozen?
-Yes, once it has finished cooking, let it cool, then put it into airtight containers.
+How to freeze: Once it has finished cooking, let it cool, then put it into airtight containers.
 Thaw before serving again and adding the cheese and baguette.

 Do you have to use Sherry?
 I love the flavor and it matters a lot for the aroma, so try to get some if you can.
 I recommend a more dry than sweet Sherry.
 However, you could also use a dry red wine if that’s what you have.